techbhaskar/Maven-to-Tomcat/README.md

               <url>http://localhost:8080/manager/text</url>
               <server>TomcatServer</server>
               <path>/springmvc</path>
+              <username>admin</username>
+        	  <password>password</password>
             </configuration>
          </plugin>

+Step 4: Start the Tomcat server, If you are doing it from commmand prompt use the below command goto -> %TOMCAT_BASE%/bin and then run
+        startup.bat
-Step 4: To deploy the war file directly into tomcat server use the below command
+Step 5: To deploy the war file directly into tomcat server use the below command

 mvn tomcat7:deploy